Charles William Davis: Murders

-On August 24, 1976, Davis was driving along the I-95 when he was approached by 23-year-old Peggy Ellen Pumpian, who wanted to ask for directions to the Chesapeake Bay Bridge.
+On August 24, 1976, Davis was driving along I-95 when he was approached by 23-year-old Peggy Ellen Pumpian, who wanted to ask for directions to the Chesapeake Bay Bridge.
 After a brief conversation, he started tailing her vehicle and eventually forced her to pull over, claiming that he could show her another route.
 Pumpian allowed him inside her car, whereupon Davis spent some time mapping a route with a pencil before he pulled out his revolver and demanded that she give him money.
 After she gave him her money, Davis raped Pumpian at gunpoint.
 During an attempted escape, Pumpian hit him in the face, resulting in a fierce struggle during which Davis shot her five times in the chest, killing her.
 He then wiped off his fingerprints from the victim's car and left, travelling for New York to make himself a credible alibi.
 Pumpian's body was discovered eight hours later, and after extracting the bullets from her body, authorities decided to conduct a ballistics test on them.
 The results showed that the rifling marks of the revolver's barrel corresponded with the one used in the Cook killing, which led investigators to connect the two cases.

-On September 3, Davis raped a 21-year-old woman he had met on the I-95 - for unknown reasons, he let the victim live and simply left her after the assault.
+On September 3, Davis raped a 21-year-old woman he had met on I-95 - for unknown reasons, he let the victim live and simply left her after the assault.
 On February 23, 1977, he lured a 24-year-old pregnant woman, Carol Willingham, into his car, under the pretext of helping her.
 He then drove to a wooded area outside of town, where he beat, robbed and raped her before releasing her.